Ghini/ghini.desktop/doc/ghini-family.rst

-..  admonition:: p2d: using the inventory log
+..  admonition:: p2d: import from the ghini.pocket log file and pictures into the central database
     :class: toggle

        even if we're still calling it “inventory log”, ghini.pocket's log